- Postoperative care is the care you receive after undergoing a surgical procedure.

-Postoperative care refers to the care you receive following a surgical procedure.
-The type of postoperative care you require depends on the type of surgery you have, as well as your health history.
+Postoperative care is the care you receive after a surgical procedure.
+The type of postoperative care you need depends on the type of surgery you have, as well as your health history.
 It often includes pain management and wound care.

-Postoperative care begins immediately after surgery, for the duration of your hospital stay, and may continue after you’ve been discharged.
+Postoperative care begins immediately after surgery.
+It lasts for the duration of your hospital stay and may continue after you’ve been discharged.
 As part of your postoperative care, your healthcare provider should teach you about the potential side effects and complications of your procedure.

-Ask as many questions as possible prior to surgery and make sure you receive instructions upon your release from the hospital.
-Most hospitals provide written discharge instructions.
-Questions you should ask include:
+Ask as many questions as possible before your surgery, and ask for updated instructions before you’re discharged from the hospital.
+Many hospitals provide written discharge instructions.

 - How long will I be expected to remain in the hospital?